DUBAI PACKING LIST – THINGS TO BRING TO DUBAI

 - I have my laptop with me whenever I fly.

-- A while ago, I thought my tablet is the most useless item I bought in a while – since I can download from Netflix (and thus watch my shows offline) I have found one good argument bringing my tablet with me whenever I travel
+- Since I can download from Netflix (and thus watch my shows offline), I have found one good argument for bringing my tablet with me whenever I travel.

 - My phone- without doubt one of my most useful and important (travel) item

-- Camera – Dubai has so many great spots that needs to be photographed.
+- Camera – Dubai has so many great spots that need to be photographed.

 - A day at the beach or pool would not be perfect without my iPod